 Despite its many advantages, the asset-light approach still presents challenges to PE firms.
 Asset-light companies often lack centralized offices and are thus geographically spread out.
 During cross-border carve-outs, firms acquiring physically dispersed business units must legally hire and onboard workers in multiple countries.
 This process creates complications for PE firms—especially if each international market has only a handful of employees.
 In this case, firms must decide if it is viable to undergo the lengthy, costly, and inflexible entity establishment process to support such small employee populations.

-Resourceful PE firms overcome this challenge by turning to International PEO.
+Resourceful PE firms overcome this challenge by turning to a global Employer of Record solution.
 As a result, firms take an asset-light approach themselves by trusting a partner for the otherwise costly and administratively complex international HR functions.